ZoinerTejada/hdinsight-docs/hdinsight-lifecycle-of-an-hdinsight-cluster.md

 Azure Data Factory includes a linked service type for HDInsight, and pipeline activities for [Hive](https://docs.microsoft.com/azure/data-factory/data-factory-hive-activity), [MapReduce](https://docs.microsoft.com/azure/data-factory/data-factory-map-reduce), [Pig](https://docs.microsoft.com/azure/data-factory/data-factory-pig-activity), [Hadoop Streaming](https://docs.microsoft.com/azure/data-factory/data-factory-hadoop-streaming-activity), and [Spark](https://docs.microsoft.com/azure/data-factory/data-factory-spark).

-### Using Azure Automation

-Point number one, above, mentions scheduling cluster creation and deletion using Azure Automation.
-As an alternative to using Azure Data Factory, Azure Automation allows you to run these scripts on a schedule, while securely storing credential and connection parameters.
-The automation workflow is created by stringing together scripts, whose execution can be monitored through logging and metrics provided by Azure Automation.
-You will need to install the AzureRM.HDInsight Automation module from the gallery linked from the Modules blade within your Azure Automation instance on the Azure Portal.
-Once the module is installed, store your HDInsight credentials, as well as variables to store information about your cluster and storage account, and store them within your Azure Automation instance.
-You will create two runbooks to execute your scripts, one for creating your cluster, and the other for deleting it.

-Step-by-step instructions can be found in [this blog post](http://www.datamic.net/blog/automate-provisioning-hdinsight-clusters-with-powershell-and-azure-automation).
-PowerShell scripts referenced by the blog post can be found on [GitHub](https://github.com/datamic/Blog-Files/tree/master/Content/HDInsight%20Provision%20Automation/HDI%20Powershell%20Scripts).

 ## Long-Running Clusters